Ensuring Wellness Products Meet California’s Proposition 65 Standards

 ERC is dedicated to reducing the use and misuse of hazardous and toxic substances.
-On a mission to safeguard the public from health hazards that impact families, workers, and the environment, The Environmental Research Center was established in 2009 under the leadership of Executive Director, Chris Heptinstall.
+On a mission to safeguard the public from health hazards that impact families, workers, and the environment, Environmental Research Center was established in 2009 under the leadership of Executive Director, Chris Heptinstall.
 Environmental Research Center (ERC) advocates on behalf of the public by creating awareness to manufacturers concerning the hazardous substances present in their products.

-Herbal products
+Herbal Products

-Protein products
+Protein Supplements

-Energy products
+Energy Drinks

 -